Disability Reconsideration: Appealing a Denied Claim

 - The claimant can perform their usual or other types of work.

 - The claimant failed to cooperate or didn't adhere to the prescribed medical treatment.

 - The claimant resumed substantial gainful activity before the disability could be proven.

 If you know why the SSA denied your case, you can take steps to fix any issues.
 This may include submitting supportive medical evidence to improve your chance of success.

 New Evidence Rebutting the Denied Disability Claim

 One effective way to challenge a denied disability claim is to include new evidence in your appeal.
 A statement from your treating medical provider might help.
 But don't submit a brief statement from your provider concluding you are disabled and can't work.
 This type of statement is generally unpersuasive to the SSA and won't help your case.
 Instead, a well-written letter from your doctor can help overturn a denied Social Security disability claim.
 Your doctor's letter about your limitations should be consistent with your medical records.
 The medical records should generally contain the following information:

 - Laboratory findings

-- Medical treatment prescribed with response and prognosis
+- Medical treatment prescribed with response and adherence

-Your doctor should include a statement regarding your ability to perform work-related activities, which among other things may include hearing, talking, walking, standing, sitting, traveling along with carrying, lifting, and handling objects.
-In addition, your doctor's statement should include what you can do despite your disability.
-Finally, if your impairment is a mental disability, your doctor's statement should evaluate your ability to remember, understand, and carry out instructions along with your ability to respond appropriately to your supervisor, co-workers, and pressures in the workplace.
+Your doctor may include information about your ability to perform work-related activities in the statement.
+For physical impairments, these activities may involve hearing, talking, walking, standing, and sitting.
+These activities may also include carrying, lifting, and handling objects.
+If you have a mental impairment, your doctor's statement may discuss your ability to remember, understand, and carry out instructions.
+The statement may also include your ability to respond to your supervisor, co-workers, and pressures in the workplace.